start-ups

 Posted on Updated on

-Nearly every morning I start the day out by reviewing news on business, technology, and finance / markets.
+Nearly every morning, I start the day out by reviewing news on business, technology, and finance / markets.
 Occasionally there is a general interest article that I stumble across.
-Today it was a short article about Curt Culver, Co-Founder of Culver’s restaurants.
+Today it was a short article about Curt Culver, Co-Founder of Culver’s Restaurants.

 1. The Importance of having the proper Work / Life Balance